google/android-fhir/README.md

 *The Android SDK is a community collaboration and contributions to the codebase, feature requests and suggestions about specific use cases are welcomed.* [See feedback section](#feedback)

+For developers looking to contribute to the SDK, see the section on [Contributing](#contributing)

 ## Status

 This is currently in **Early Access** for Developers ONLY and is NOT production-ready. **Do NOT use in production**.